AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/text-mode/text-mode-syntax-overview.md

 You must use the additional `usewidths=true` line of code to enforce the width specified for the column.

-**Example:** To display a column with a width of 80 pixles, use the following lines:
+**Example:** To display a column with a width of 80 pixels, use the following lines:

 `width=80`